Here's Our Rant About Drive Shack Inc. (DS)

-Drive Shack Inc. (NYSE:DS) went down by -4.15% from its latest closing price compared to the recent 1-year high of $1.97.
-The company’s stock price has collected -0.96% of loss in the last five trading sessions.
+Drive Shack Inc. (NYSE:DS) went up by 15.18% from its latest closing price compared to the recent 1-year high of $1.97.
+The company’s stock price has collected -55.49% of loss in the last five trading sessions.

 Is It Worth Investing in Drive Shack Inc. (NYSE :DS) Right Now?